-Like our Typhoon Lagoon Guide, for those who have never been to Blizzard Beach and are apprehensive about spending a vacation day there, this should eliminate some of the mystery, and give you an idea of whether the Disney water parks are right for you.
+Like our Typhoon Lagoon Planning Guide, for those who have never been to Blizzard Beach and are apprehensive about spending a vacation day there, this should eliminate some of the mystery, and give you an idea of whether the Walt Disney World water parks are right for you.

 Here are tips to get the most out of a trip to Blizzard Beach, presented in FAQ form.

 What’s the cost, and is it worth it?

 A single day ticket to Blizzard Beach costs over $50.
 Considering that you’re not likely to spend a full day at Blizzard Beach, that’s a lot of money.
 Fortunately, it’s very unlikely that you’ll pay that much to visit Blizzard Beach, since (if you plan wisely) you won’t have to buy a single day ticket.

 One of the reason we recommend buying Park Hoppers with the “Park Hopper Plus Option” in our Walt Disney World Ticket Buying Tips article is because it’s a low cost add-on and makes visiting the water parks and other non-theme park locations really cheap (as low as $10/visit).
 Alternatively, locals or other frequent water park visitors can purchase Annual Passes that include the water parks, or separate water park annual passes that cost about as much as 2 single day water park tickets.
 So really, your only cost when contemplating a water park visit is your finite vacation time.

 “Vacation time” is quite valuable to many guests, so whether Blizzard Beach is worth your time is an important question worth asking, even if the tickets are relatively cheap.
 I’ll answer that in the review section below.